Platinum group metals (PGMs), including platinum, palladium,

 electrical, medical, glass and petroleum industries.

 We are a major supporter of the Platinum Guild International, which since 1975, has encouraged demand for platinum and established new platinum jewellery markets.
 Since 2000, China has been the number one platinum jewellery market, followed by Japan and North America.
+In 2012 gross platinum demand for the fabrication of jewellery rose by 10% to 2.7 million ounces, as strong demand from China and India balanced generally weaker economic conditions across the globe.

 Over 94% of new vehicles sold in the world now have autocatalysts fitted thanks to the rapid spread of legislation to control exhaust emissions.
 Diesel powered vehicles, which can only use predominantly platinum-based autocatalysts, are increasingly popular and will further intensify demand for platinum.